 - The defendant works in a position or industry where he or she is responsible for handling money, billing customers, or processing payments.

-Philadelphia Credit Card Fraud Lawyers Handling White Collar Crimes
+Philadelphia Credit Card Fraud Defense Lawyers Handling White Collar Crimes

-Regardless of how much you were accused of stealing, you risk costly fines, jail or prison time, probation, and a criminal record, as well as permanent harm to your professional reputation.
+Regardless of how much you were accused of stealing, you risk costly fines, jail or prison time, probation, and a criminal record.
+Credit card fraud can also cause permanent harm to your professional reputation.
 However, our Philadelphia access device fraud attorneys can help you navigate through the complexities of your case.
 With thousands of cases successfully handled, we have what it takes to get you back on the right track.